-The project aims to instil a sense of ownership and ‘rootedness’ to Singapore amongst highly able teenagers through experiential learning, which takes the form of researching social and community issues, drafting legislation, and role-playing active leadership in moot parliament – all with the guidance of expert and student mentors.
+The project aims to instil a sense of ownership and ‘rootedness’ to Singapore amongst highly able teenagers through experiential learning, which takes the form of researching social and community issues, drafting legislation, and role-playing active leadership in moot Parliament – all with the guidance of expert and student mentors.

-Recent events that has been undertaken:
+Recent events that have been undertaken (October 2016-May2017):

-Events to come:
+Events to come (July-August 2017):

 WHAT TO EXPECT?

 “I have learnt to be more empathetic towards the underprivileged individuals in our community.
 Through our research and interaction with them – their problems are no longer case studies on a textbook but rather, real life difficulties that many face on a daily basis.
 This has taught me to understand how privileged I am, and also to constantly question how I am able to offer help and support to the underprivileged in my community.” – Laura, Secondary 3 MPP 2015/16 Participant from Raffles Girls’ School

 At the end of our last debate training, the nature of our conversation with the girls took a different turn at the end.
 The girls confided in us informally about the stress and pains they were going through in their lives.
 I personally felt that some of what they were going through was “not right”, but this was not something I could change for them, and all I could do was listen to them as a friend and encourage them to press on.In our interactions with these girls, I saw how there are many things in the world that are “not right”, and how most of these things cannot be made “right” instantly or at the same time.
 What I did see, however, was how the little we did, both as mentors and students, were a start.
 And for most things that are “not right” in this world, a start is what we sorely need.
-The girls eventually won best speaker and champion debate team.”– Daniel Foo (Y2), mentor and current head of MPP
+The girls eventually won best speaker and champion debate team.”– Daniel Foo (Y3), mentor and head of MPP 2016/2017